eclipse-kura/kura/_posts/ref/2014-11-03-hardware-targets.md

 * \<id> - This is the profile ID and must be unique
 * \<property name="buid.name"> - This is used to name the output artifacts
-* \<property naeme="target.device"> - Kura uses this to occasionally run specific code for a specific target
+* \<property name="target.device"> - Kura uses this to occasionally run specific code for a specific target
 * \<property name="kura.os.version"> - Similar to target.device, this is sometimes used for executing specific code
 * \<property name="kura.arch"> - This is used to identify the correct native libraries to load
 * \<property name="kura.mem.size"> - This sets the Xms, Xmx, and MaxPermSize Java VM memory properties